NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.5.Chapter/chp_5_exercises/README.md

 For the following program:

-	1. Draw a stack diagram that shows the state of the program the second time zoop is invoked.

-	2. What is the complete output?
+	 What is the complete output?

 ```java
 public static void zoop(String fred, int bob) {